 Local Community

-Jacksonville is located in northeast Florida centrally along the St. Johns River.
+Jacksonville is located in Northeast Florida along the St. Johns River.
 It is the largest city in the state of Florida, both by population and land.
 Many tourists are drawn to the Jacksonville area because of its military history, warm year round climate, its architectural buildings, which has a skyline of tall buildings.

 The tallest building in Jacksonville is the Bank of America Tower.
 It was constructed in 1990 and stands over six hundred feet tall and has forty two floors.
 Other architectural buildings that stand out include the Modis Building, Independent Square, AT&T Tower, the Peninsula at St. Johns Tower, and the Riverplace Tower.

 Jacksonville is also known for its beautiful parks, including the Ronnie Van Zant Memorial Park in memory of the Lynard Skynard music group.
-Jacksonville is also home to people who appreciate performing arts.
+Jacksonville is also home to people who appreciate the performing arts.
 The city has a number of theaters and performing arts halls including Theatre Jacksonville, Five Points Theatre and The Ritz Theatre.

 Additional School Information

-This website and associated pages are not associated with, endorsed by, or sponsored by Jacksonville University.
-StateUniversity.com has no official or unofficial affiliation with Jacksonville University.
+This website and its associated pages are not affiliated with, endorsed by, or sponsored by this school.